Violin vs. Viola

 Bow

 Violin bows are light and thin to provide speed and virtuosity.
-Viola bows are heavier, wider, and can be slightly shorter to accommodate its thicker strings and slower response time.
+Viola bows are heavier and wider to accommodate the thicker strings and slower response time.

 Clef